hkuangela/comp2113_survival_island/README.md

 ### 3.3.
 Dynamic memory management
-Most variables and arrays used are stored as static memory.
-The list of static variables are as follows:
+Most variables and arrays used are stored in struct and shown in following list:
-List of variables stored as static memory:
 1. Map
 2. Stamina
 3. Number of *Axe*s